Climbing Training

 GEt the ENERGY YOU NEED EVERYDAY

-On all of our Kilimanjaro climbs, all of our meals are freshly prepared on the mountain by our talented chef, so when we arrive to camp after a long day of hiking, we have a delicious hot meal waiting for us.
-Please note: we can accommodate any dietary needs, so please let us know what your meal requirements are and we will be sure to have our chef whip you up something yummy!
+On all of our Kilimanjaro climbs, your meals are freshly prepared on the mountain by our talented chef, so when you arrive to camp after a long day of hiking, you will have a delicious hot meal waiting for you.
+Please note: Dotcam Safaris can accommodate most dietary needs with warning given well in advance, so please let us know what your meal requirements are.
+A Kilimanjaro trek requires a lot of energy and having the proper diet is important.
+This is complicated by the fact that at high altitudes there is a tendency of losing appetite and feeling nauseous.
+So the meals must be appealing and easily digestable.
+You will be urged to eat much more than you are used to eating at home.
+Dotcom Safaris mountain chefs are well trained on what foods are needed specifically for a Mt Kilimanjaro trek.

 Your Expert Mountain Guide